vwvw/Ethereum-RingCT/README.md

 ```bash
 truffle migrate > contractAddress.txt && cat contractAddress.txt && python3 ../RingCT/offline/ringCT.py
 ```
 The execution of the script is quite long.
-Especially the verification since it is executed in the EVM, please be patient (~10min).
+Especially the verification since it is executed in the EVM, please be patient (~25min on a 2017 laptop).

 ## Solidity implementation
 This implementation can be found in the [online folder](./online/).
 The ecadd (elliptic curve addition), ecmul (elliptic curve multiplication), JtoA (Jacobian to Affine elliptic curve point transformation) as well as dependant methods are taken from the work of [Selma Steinhoff](https://www.linkedin.com/in/selmasteinhoff/?ppe=1).